stanford-cocolab/cocolab.stanford.edu/hackathon.md

 ## Improving visualizations in WebPPL
 *Erin Bennett*

 Plot ERPs with continuous support as binned histograms.
 Also, when items in the support are objects consisting of several different continuous values, plot marginals and scatterplots.
-Still needs to be integrated with the rest of webppl.
-Some code for graphing [here](https://github.com/erindb/webppl-viz)
+Here's the [package so far](https://github.com/erindb/webppl-viz) and some [examples](http://web.stanford.edu/~erindb/webppl-viz/).

 ## Symbolic Regression in WebPPL
 *Daniel Ly*